Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

 :::

 :::: challenge
-## Dog Playdate Planner
+## Puppy Playdate Planner

-(Discuss in small groups)
+**Group Challenge**

-Read the following Sprint Planning summary from a fictional Scrum Team working on the Dog Playdate Planner app.
+Read the following scenario about the Puppy Playdate Planner app and discuss the questions at the end.
-Then answer the questions below.

-**Scenario**
+**Sprint Planning Meeting Scenario**

-Your Scrum Team is working on the Dog Playdate Planner app.
+Imagine your Scrum Team is working on the Puppy Playdate Planner app.
-The Product Goal is: “Help dog owners connect and organise playdates easily.”
+The Product Goal is: “Help puppy owners connect and organise playdates easily.”

-During Sprint Planning, the team agreed on this Sprint Goal: “Enable creation of dog profiles and the functionality to search for nearby dogs.”
+During Sprint Planning, the team agreed on this Sprint Goal: “Enable creation of puppy profiles and the functionality to search for nearby puppies.”

 They selected these Product Backlog items for the Sprint:

--   Dog profiles (breed, age, personality, photo upload)
+-   Puppy profiles (breed, age, personality, photo upload)
--   Location-based search for nearby dog owners
+-   Location-based search for nearby puppy owners
 -   Basic UI for profile creation and search results

 The Developers planned these tasks:

--   Design UI wireframes and mockups
+-   Design user interface wireframes and mockups
 -   Develop backend APIs for profiles and search
 -   Implement photo upload and location filtering
 -   Write unit and integration tests